madcyph3r/AdvancedMaterialDrawer/README.md

 [![Donate](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FXXJENAV99CNQ)

 A Gmail-like Material Drawer implementation

 Based on neokree's [MaterialDrawer](https://github.com/neokree/MaterialNavigationDrawer) library, but the are not the same.
 I have made many improvments, changes and added a lot of new feature.
 Big thanks to neokree, without him this library would not exist.

 ### Main Features:
+Different Drawer types
+- HeadItem (f.e. screenshot 1)
+- No header (f.e. screenshot 6)
+- Only Image in header (see example tool)
+- Create your own header style (screenshot 7)

 Head Item (Account):
 - Unlimited Head-Items (Accounts), tested with 100 Head-Items
 - Head-Item listeners for Avatar or Background taps